pc-Jiang/pc-Jiang.github.io/_pages/about.md

 Fun fact about me
 ------
-When typing my name 'Pengcen', the autocorrection always want to change it to 'Penguin'.
+When typing my name 'Pengcen', the autocorrection always wants to change it to 'Penguin'.
 Am I the first penguin doing academia?